lmas/thesis/thesis.typ

 - Medical and public health monitors:
 	Medical symptoms or diseases can be detected and tracked by using medical data, either from patient records or attached health sensors.
-	For example, it's common to monitor a patient's condition over time or tracking the outbreak of diseases in specific areas such as cities.
+	For example, it is common to monitor a patient's condition over time or tracking the outbreak of diseases in specific areas such as cities.
 	In this scenario, not being able to detect anomalies in the patient's data could have fatal results.